-The Smithsonian Institute is the world’s largest museum and research complex, with 19 museums and over 137 million objects in its possession, plus an additional 9 research centers.
-The institute also has ties with 171 more museums in 41 states, Panama, and Puerto Rico.
+The Smithsonian Institution is the world’s largest museum and research complex, with 19 museums and over 137 million objects in its possession, plus an additional 9 research centers.
+The institution also has ties with 171 more museums in 41 states, Panama, and Puerto Rico.
 Talk about a seriously impressive legacy!

 So how did it all start?

-The institute found its first home at the National Mall in Washington D.C as the Norman ‘Castle’, designed by architect James Renwick Jr. Since then the legacy of the Smithsonian Institute has only grown, the entire conglomerate covering such important subjects as arts, culture, history, and science, providing a wealth of information for all guests.
+The institution found its first home at the National Mall in Washington D.C as the Norman ‘Castle’, designed by architect James Renwick Jr. Since then the legacy of the Smithsonian Institution has only grown, the entire conglomerate covering such important subjects as arts, culture, history, and science, providing a wealth of information for all guests.

-Do you think you can name all 19 of the Smithsonian Institute museums?
+Do you think you can name all 19 of the Smithsonian Institution museums?
 No worries, we’ve compiled all that information into a handy infographic for you!

 Check out each individual Smithsonian attraction page for more detailed information!